 Yesterday morning.
 Read email subject line: Need holiday gift ideas for you…

 Oh shit.
 It’s here.
-Reaction: frantically write gift lists for everyone I know, sleuth email for deals, rope boyfriend into taking photo to be superimposed onto head of Walgreens-generated dancing elf for e-card, work self into panic over store crowds, retreat to bed in defeat, contemplate medicating with eggnog.
+Reaction: frantically write gift lists for everyone I know, sleuth email for deals, rope boyfriend into taking photo to be superimposed onto head of Walgreens-generated dancing elf for e-card, maybe order a custom photo keychain as a little extra gift for him, work self into panic over store crowds, retreat to bed in defeat, contemplate medicating with eggnog.

 STOP.
 It doesn’t have to be like that, Kasi.
 You don’t even like eggnog!

 It’s a given that the holidays are a stressful time.
 Overconsumption is at its height and the pressure to join in can be especially burdensome if you’re trying to be more conscious.
 But you (and I) don’t have to fall into this pattern.

 This year, I decided to slow down and focus on what really matters.
 That means scaling back on some traditional things I normally love about the holidays – like decor, cards, and all that gift wrapping; but it also means scaling up on what matters – giving and meaningful reflection.
 Plus, I can use all the time I normally spend shopping with my friends and family.
 I’ve been trying to shop a bit more sustainably recently and Christmas is no different.
 I found a website that gave me some eco-friendly gift options and I’ve nearly bought everyone’s gifts now!
 I’m trying to do everything I can to save the planet as you can tell.

 Ethical fashion became me this year.
 So when I started writing my holiday wish list it was naturally filled with ethical and sustainable brands.
 Then it hit me: I’m already far along in my goal of transforming my consumption habits and my closet; why not get more serious and divert my dollars to support ethical fashion instead of asking for clothes?